-ICF has established four DEIB Meaningful focus areas and goals for FY 2026.
-These areas were strategically developed to ensure we are creating an inclusive and equitable coaching community in two capacities, ICF operations and stakeholders.
+ICF has established four DEIB Meaningful focus areas and goals for FY 2027.
+These areas were strategically developed to ensure we create an inclusive and equitable coaching community across two dimensions: ICF operations and stakeholders.

 1. Expand global representation for underrepresented communities to ensure inclusion and belonging throughout our ecosystem.

-- Sponsor Member Resource Groups (MRGs) for BIPOC (Black, Indigenous, Persons of Color), People with Disabilities, International Military Veterans and Young Professionals (Under 40)
+- Sponsor Member Resource Groups (MRGs) for BIPOC (Black, Indigenous, People of Color), People with Disabilities, International Military Veterans, Kaleidoscope, and Young Professionals (Under 40).

-- Increase the number of chapters with DEIB board members.
+- Continue to increase the number of chapters with DEIB board members.

-- Double the number of partners who help underrepresented populations
+- Continue to increase the number of partners who help underrepresented populations.

 2. Invest in education to increase diversity intelligence and provide professional development opportunities for leaders, volunteers, staff, ICF Members, and other stakeholders.